franziloew/NLP_projects/README.md

 Other projects in which I work with text data:

-* [Text mining for economists.](https://github.com/franziloew/textmining/tree/gh-pages) Including the state-of-art of my current Paper "[Topic and tone of political news articles in German online media.]"(https://franziloew.github.io/textmining/paper/docs/04_Modelresults_50.html)
+* [Text mining for economists.](https://github.com/franziloew/textmining/tree/gh-pages) Including the state-of-art of my current Paper [Topic and tone of political news articles in German online media.](https://franziloew.github.io/textmining/docs/04_Modelresults_50.html)

 * [Politsentiment (R)](https://github.com/franziloew/politsentiment): Analysing Tweets about German political topics (Repo is in German).